ljw1004/csharpspec/csharp/statements.md

     ;
 ```

-A *block* consists of an optional *statement_list* (§8.2.1), enclosed in braces.
+A *block* consists of an optional *statement_list* ([Statement lists](statements.md#statement-lists)), enclosed in braces.
 If the statement list is omitted, the block is said to be empty.

-A block may contain declaration statements (§8.5).
+A block may contain declaration statements ([Declaration statements](statements.md#declaration-statements)).
 The scope of a local variable or constant declared in a block is the block.

-Within a block, the meaning of a name used in an expression context must always be the same (§7.6.2.1).
+Within a block, the meaning of a name used in an expression context must always be the same ([Invariant meaning in blocks](expressions.md#invariant-meaning-in-blocks)).

 A block is executed as follows: